oktadev/spring-boot-angular-example/TUTORIAL.md

 npm install -g @angular/cli@latest
 ```

 Run `ng --version` to confirm you’re using version 1.0.0 (or later).
-From a terminal window, cd into the root of the `spring-boot-angular-pwa` directory and run the following command.
+From a terminal window, cd into the root of the `spring-boot-angular` directory and run the following command.

 ```bash
 ng new client